mifrej/es6-presentation/README.md

 npm run build
 ```

 If you want to deploy the slideshow to surge, run
 ```bash
 npm run deploy
 ```
+Test deployment